 10) Zinc – helps produce insulin and protects pancreatic beta cells.
 25 mg/day.
 Contained in multivitamin.
 Also protects against mercury poisoning.

 11) Vitamin D3 – improves pancreatic function.
 Reduces blood sugar.
 Anti-inflammatory.
-I take 5000 IU daily with a fatty meal.
+If you’re low, take 5000 IU daily with fatty meals.
 10,000 IU is the upper limit for safety.
+Get out in the sun often.

 13) Pterostilbene – antioxidant from blueberries that supports pancreas and helps balance blood sugar.
 Powerful anti-aging nutrient.